oracle-livelabs/adb/shared/adb-speaks-human/query-using-select-ai/query-using-select-ai.md

 ### **Create an AI Profile**

+You can have multiple profiles where each one is pointing to different models or enabling different tables and views.

 To get started, you'll need to do the following:

 * Create a credential that is used to sign LLM API requests using the **`DBMS_CLOUD.CREATE_CREDENTIAL`** PL/SQL package
-* Create a profile using the **`DBMS_CLOUD_AI.CREATE_PROFILE`** PL/SQL package that describes your LLM provider and the metadata such as schemas, tables, views, and so on. that can be used for natural language queries.
+* Create a profile using the **`DBMS_CLOUD_AI.CREATE_PROFILE`** PL/SQL package that describes your LLM provider and the metadata such as schemas, tables, views, and so on that can be used for natural language queries.
 You can have multiple profiles where each one is pointing to different models.
 * Set up the profile for your session.
 Because we're accessing a single LLM, create a **`LOGON`** trigger that sets the profile for your session.

 ### **Ask Natural Language Questions**